 What are the quarantine requirements for campers prior to arriving to camp?

 To minimize exposure to COVID-19, in the 10 days prior to arrival at Camp, all campers and staff who are not fully vaccinated should be monitored for symptoms of COVID-19, wear a mask when not at home, maintain social distancing, and avoid extended periods of time in public, contact with strangers and large congregate settings.

 What are the travel requirements for international campers and staff?

 At this time, all international travelers to NYS must follow the NYS Travel Advisory and the current CDC requirements.
-Campers will need to have a negative Covid test not more than 3 days before they travel to the US and complete the NYS Department of Health traveler health form.
-If they arrive in the US and come right to Camp, their quarantine can be at camp with our other campers.
-We will test our entire camp community during the first week of camp.
+Campers will need to have a negative Covid test not more than 3 days before their arrival at Camp and complete the NYS Department of Health traveler health form.

 Will you require testing for campers and staff prior to the start of camp?